 (Excerpt from teaching/training classes, used also in pastoral counseling and prison ministry)

-Conclusion: Martin Luther says Jesus’ followers are both sinners and saints, both at the same time, and that the whole life of believers should be repentance.
+Conclusion: Scripture says that Jesus’ followers both sinners and saints, both at the same time.
+And that the whole life of believers should be repentance.
 John Newton exemplified this lifestyle.
 How about us?

 |Christians are already||declared righteous because of Jesus’ doing + dying for us||Christ’s work for us as SAVIOR||justification + adoption are instantaneous, completed all at once|

 |Christians are not yet fully||practicing righteousness, Jesus-like living||Christ’s work in us by the Holy Spirit as SANCTIFIER||sanctification has 3 stages: initial, ongoing + final cleansing|

 Adapted and expanded from Jack Wellman, Mulvane Brethren Church in Mulvane, Kansas.
 John Newton (1725-1807) was an Anglican pastor, hymn writer, and former slave ship master who was permanently changed by God’s amazing grace.